sankeer28/Gemini-Homework-Helper/README.md

 </div>
 For context GPT3.5 uses 4,096 tokens.
 More information on Gemini models can be found at https://ai.google.dev/models/gemini

-### Currently uses Gemini 1.0 Pro, will be updated to use Gemini 1.5 Pro once API is released to the public alongside new features.
+### Currently uses *Gemini 1.0 Pro*, will be updated to use *Gemini 1.5 Pro* once API is released to the public alongside new features.
 ## Features
 - Uses API version V1.
 - Saves API key to the cache, which persists upon page reload.